#1. Are ceiling fans from the 1970s and 80s era some sort of valuable collectibles or something?

 stock to order.
 I do not have any inventory or stock.
 This is a collector site,

 not an online store.
-On an occasion I do buy, sell, or trades with collectors.
+On an occasion I do buy, sell, or trade with other ceiling fan collectors.